dennissxz/data-science-handbook/_sources/23-dynamic-programming/00-dynamic-programming.md

 Memoization means we record the results and use it, so that we don't need to re-evaluate it again when it is needed.

-In this case, for any $i$, after $Fib(i)$ is called for the first time, record the result.
+In this case, for any $i$, after $Fib(i)$ is called for the first time, we record the result.
 In each subsequent call, return its recorded result.

 As a result, $Fib(i)$ is evaluated only $O(1)$ time when we call $Fib(n)$.
 The running time for the memoization approach is $O(n)$.